-This page summarizes Doing Business data for Ludhiana.
+This page summarizes Subnational Doing Business in India 2009 data for Ludhiana.
 The first table shows its rank among 17 cities/regions in India.
 The rest of the tables summarize the key indicators for each topic and benchmark against regional and high-income economy (OECD) averages.

 See who contributed to the subnational report in India

 Select a topic

 Trading Across Borders

 The challenges of launching a business are shown below.
 Included are: the number of steps entrepreneurs can expect to go through to launch, the time it takes on average, and the cost and minimum capital required as a percentage of gross national income (GNI) per capita.

 The total number of procedures required to register a firm.
 A procedure is defined as any interaction of the company founders with external parties (for example, government agencies, lawyers, auditors or notaries).

 The total number of days required to register a firm.
 The measure captures the median duration that incorporation lawyers indicate is necessary to complete a procedure with minimum follow-up with government agencies and no extra payments.

 Cost is recorded as a percentage of the economy’s income per capita.
 It includes all official fees and fees for legal or professional services if such services are required by law.

 The amount that the entrepreneur needs to deposit in a bank or with a notary before registration and up to 3 months following incorporation and is recorded as a percentage of the economy’s income per capita.